Ethan-Passino/PersonalFinanceApp/README.md

 - **📝 Budgeting**
   A method of setting budgets for different categories for each month.

+- **Admin**
+  A page where you can manage the data that the application uses.

 ## Planned Additions/Changes
 - Add the ability to create and delete categories for spending.
 - Update all of the graphs to let you know when there is no data instead of displaying an empty graph